 Dane County Wildlife Areas

 Dane County Wildlife Areas are sites designated by the Dane County Park Commission as open to public hunting (all types), and other activities such as fishing, hiking and cross country skiing.
 Trapping is only allowed on sites that are required to be open for hunting and trapping by the WDNR Knowles Nelson Stewardship Program.
-Please visit see our Wildlife Area webpages for information and maps.

 - Entering Hunting Area (green letters, white background)